-- Connect the track leads.
-Attach the BLACK wire from the decoder to the electrical pickups from the left side of the locomotive.
-Attach the RED wire to the right side pickups.
+Attach the black wire from the decoder to the electrical pickups from the left side of the locomotive.
+Attach the red wire to the right side pickups.
 Depending on the model, there may be multiple contacts or only one for each side.

-- Connect the motor leads.
-Attach the GRAY wire from the decoder to the left or negative motor lead.
-Attach the ORANGE wire to the right, or positive motor lead.
+Attach the gray wire from the decoder to the left or negative motor lead.
+Attach the orange wire to the right or positive motor lead.

-- Connect any additional features.
 Ditch lights, Mars lights, sound or other features are found on some locomotives and supported by many decoders.
-PURPLE and GREEN wires are used to connect these functions if necessary.
+Purple and green wires are used to connect these functions, if necessary.
 Most can be accommodated similarly to this marker light project.